 Charan operates its business on the basis of good corporate governance with the utmost aim of corporate sustainability in order to create total value in all dimensions, economic, social and environmental to enhance sustainable development and able to cope with changes in a timely manner, effectively and able to meet the needs of all stakeholder groups.
-In 2021 the corporate sustainability management policy and guideline were established to use as guidelines for the business operations as follows:
+In 2022 the corporate sustainability management policy and guideline were established to use as guidelines for the business operations as follows:

-Dimension Sustainability Issues Practice Good Corporate Governance • Adhere to the principles of good governance in business operations and comply with the laws, rules, regulations, procedures and standards prescribe by the supervisory authority to prevent improper actions, including corruption.
-Risk Management and Bus Continuity Risk Management and Business Continuity Manage corporate ESG risks that are constantly emerging and unpredictable that may affect the business operations; Therefore, incident prevention and emergency suppression are in place to ensure uninterrupted business operations.
-Economic COVID-19 Crisis Management • Professionally manage the COVID-19 outbreak without affecting stakeholders by requiring personnel at all levels to wear masks while working, there is a temperature screening and waiting point station for visitors entering the building according to the measures of the Department of Disease Control.
-Supply Chain Management • Analyze the relationship between the business and the stakeholders in each operational activity to manage key issues and not affect business operations.
+Dimension Sustainability Issues Practice Good Corporate Governance Adhere to the principles of good governance in business operations and comply with the laws, rules, regulations, procedures and standards prescribe by the supervisory authority to prevent improper actions, including corruption.
+Risk Management and Business Manage corporate ESG risks that are constantly COVID-19 Crisis Management Supply Chain Management emerging and unpredictable that may affect the business operations; Therefore, incident prevention and emergency suppression are in place to ensure uninterrupted business operations.
+Economic • Professionally manage the COVID-19 outbreak without affecting stakeholders by requiring personnel at all levels to wear masks while working, there is a temperature screening and waiting point station for visitors entering the building according to the measures of the Department of Disease Control.
+Analyze the relationship between the business and the stakeholders in each operational activity to manage key issues and not affect business operations.
 Products and Services Responsibility Responsible and fair by continually developing and improving to keep up with the rapidly changing era and being able to reach all groups of customers.
 The company also considers after-sales service to facilitate customers and service user.

-Dimension Sustainability Issues Practice Innovation and Technology Technological advances have resulted in change.
-Therefore, the technology information system was developed to support faster service delivery, including to keep up with more competition Employee Stewardship Continuously develop knowledge and skills for employees to keep up with the changing needs of customers, as well as realizing the human rights of employees in order to have morale and efficiency in their work.
-Social Social and Community Stewardship Support to personnel at all levels to conserve natural resources and the environment, realizing the reduction of unnecessary energy consumption in order to represent social responsibility and prevent the Company's operations from affecting nearby communities.
+Dimension Sustainability Issues Practice Innovation and Technology • Technological advances have resulted in change.
+Therefore, the technology information system was developed to support faster service delivery, including to keep up with more competition Social Employee Stewardship Continuously develop knowledge and skills for employees to keep up with the changing needs of customers, as well as realizing the human rights of employees in order to have morale and efficiency in their work.
+Social and Community Stewardship Support to personnel at all levels to conserve natural resources and the environment, realizing the reduction of unnecessary energy consumption in order to represent social responsibility and prevent the Company's operations from affecting nearby communities.
 Safety and Occupational Health Update safety standards and equipment, including realize the health of employees to be satisfactory in order to have confidence in the company's operations.
-Environmentally Friendly Operation • The opaque paper was used in the operation for optimal use on both sides, it is also produced under the Green Process using 100% planted wood pulp, ensuring that the company participates in the best use of resources and does not destroy nature.
-Environment Water Resources Management Campaign to use water economically, turn off the water after every use, do not let the water flow all the time while washing your face, brushing your teeth or cleaning things to reduce water shortages in the future.
-Waste and Unused Material Management Manage waste and residual materials such as internal-external documents, printed media, or leaflets which is unable to reuse to be placed in the "Non-Recycle Paper for Sale" boxes provided to be sold to the next disposal person.
+Environment Environmentally Friendly Operation • The opaque paper was used in the operation for optimal use on both sides, it is also produced under the Green Process using 100% planted wood pulp, ensuring that the company participates in the best use of resources and does not destroy nature.
+Water Resources Management Campaign to use water economically, turn off the water after every use, do not let the water flow all the time while washing your face, brushing your teeth or cleaning things to reduce water shortages in the future.

+Dimension Sustainability Issues Practice Management internal leaflet "Non- ge waste and residual materials such as al-external documents, printed media, or s which is unable to reuse to be placed in the Recycle Paper for Sale " boxes provided to d to the next disposal person.